hydro2111/Fake-Product-Reviews-Detection/README.md

 # ReviewGuard: An AI-Based System for Detecting Fake Product Reviews Using Machine Learning

-A machine learning-powered web application that detects fake reviews and analyzes sentiment using multiple AI models.
+A machine learning-powered web application that detects fake reviews and analyzes sentiment using AI models.

 ## Features